Best Credit Cards For Rental Car Insurance Coverage in 2023

 This policy offers up to $100,000 of coverage to the rental vehicle, as well as up to $100,000 of accidental death or dismemberment coverage ($250,000 for California Residents).
 You also receive up to $15,000 for secondary medical expenses per person and up to $5,000 for secondary personal property coverage ($15,000 for Florida Residents).
 There is no deductible when you file a claim, and coverage is worldwide, except for vehicles rented in Australia, Ireland, Israel, Italy, Jamaica, and New Zealand.

 To use this coverage, you can enroll in this plan using any American Express business or personal credit or charge card.
 Then, you are automatically billed for the coverage with each rental.
+Here are a few popular American Express cards that offer secondary coverage with the option to upgrade to primary coverage.

 The Vacationer Tip